 All right, I’m not talking about walking and picking up cans here.
-There’s too much competition in that anyway… What I am talking about is saving money recycling electronic items that have reached the end of their usefulness.
+There’s too much competition in that anyway… What I am talking about is saving money by recycling electronic items that have reached the end of their usefulness.
 Recycling to save money is worthwhile to look into, especially if you’re paying off debt.
 For example…

 Many municipalities charge the residents for pickup and disposal of electronics such as TV’s, computers and monitors, and printers.
 In my city, there is a hassle to get rid of these things.
 You need to go to the city engineering department, pay $20 for a sticker, and put the item out on trash day. $20 to throw out a monitor or TV?
 No wonder I see so many thrown by the side of the road.
 I’m not sure this policy is working, but anyway…

 There are alternatives.
 Before you jump at the chance to spend an additional $20 on an item that is no longer useful, determine if it is actually useless, or perhaps if it can be used by someone else.
 Or repaired?

 Is there a local shop that will take the item as a trade in?
 There aren’t many things that are not worth something to somebody.
 Laptops, printers, old cellphones, some computers…. these are things that really mess up a landfill, and can be reused, repaired, or recycled.